 Research is at the heart of the Postdoctoral Qualification.
 Through tailored formats, postdocs are supported in developing their academic profiles and acquiring important skills for strategic planning, (inter-)disciplinary positioning, and the publication of their research.

 - Teaching and Pedagogy in Higher Education

-The present offerings from the GCSC Teaching Centre are complemented by formats which are tailored to meet the needs of postdocs as advanced teachers.
+The present offerings from the GCSC Teaching Centre are complemented by formats which are tailored to meet the needs of postdocs as advanced teachers, in the form of an Advanced Teaching Centre.
 These focus on the provision of higher education pedagogy, which contributes to the further development of their personal teaching styles, as well as the exchange of methodological competences (e.g. task and communication management, learner engagement, and innovative teaching and learning styles).
 Equally, the postdocs are prepared for higher education teaching formats such as Master’s-level seminars and lectures.

 - Third Party Funding

-Procurement of third-party funding is an essential indicator for the assessment of researchers in higher education.
-Accordingly, ways of obtaining funding at both national and international levels are presented in workshops.
+Procurement of third party funding has become an essential indicator for the assessment of young researchers in the humanities and social sciences.
+Accordingly, ways of obtaining funding at both national and international levels are presented in workshops, in addition to the regular GCSC "Drittmittelsprechstunde".
 The associated application and selection processes are clarified, with a practical component to deepen understanding where possible.
-In addition, the possible pitfalls in the application process and the relevant legal basis are to be discussed, focusing above all on ways of optimising opportunities.

 - Higher Education Law (Wissenschaftsrecht)